egofelix/btrfs-scripts/Readme.md

  - ssh_backup.sh
  - ssh_restore.sh

+#### Quickstart for Restore
+if [[ ! -d ~/btrfs-scripts ]]; then git clone https://github.com/egofelix/btrfs-scripts.git ~/btrfs-scripts; else git -C ~/btrfs-scripts pull; fi;
+~/btrfs-scripts/sbin/backup-client --remote ssh://myuser@myserver restore

 #### How to install a base system
 To install a base-system you have to boot the live iso of arch-linux.
 From there you will install git and clone this repository.
-After that you can call installer.sh and it will guide you through the installation.
+After that you can call backup-client and it will guide you through the installation.
 This repository will be automatically cloned into /opt/btrfs-scripts/ on your new system.

 In short: